ArmynC/ArminC-AutoExec/.github/README.md

 * Place the contents of **cfg** folder from downloaded .zip inside the game's **cfg** folder (from the path).
   * Replace all files if it asks.
 * **Launch** the game and **type** in the _console_ the following command: `exec autoexec.cfg`.
-  * If the console isn't working, use the launch option `+exec autoexec.cfg`.
+  * If the autoexec isn't working, try to use the launch option `+exec autoexec.cfg`.

+> [!IMPORTANT]
+> The buy-binds layout in Counter-Strike 2 has changed.
+Please be aware that you should modify your in-game loadout as indicated.

 ## Updating